Monroe Park is located at the corner of Hwy. 17 and Rock Run Road (Rt. 615) in Goldvein on a 14 acre lot donated by Pat and Thelma Monroe.

-THE GOLD PANNING DEMONSTRATION AREA IS NOW CLOSED.
+THE GOLD PANNING DEMONSTRATION AREA IS CLOSED FOR THE WINTER.

-Free gold panning demonstrations will return in March.
-They will be held Wednesday through Sunday at 2 pm with an additional session at 10 am on Saturday.
-Bags of mining rough with either gold or gems, minerals, or fossils, along with basic prospecting equipment, are available for purchase even during the winter in the Mess Hall of the Gold Mining Camp Museum.
+Free gold panning demonstrations are scheduled to return the last week of March, weather permitting.
+Bags of mining rough with either gold or gems, minerals, or fossils, along with basic prospecting equipment, are available for purchase year round in the Mess Hall of the Gold Mining Camp Museum

 Perfect for a family reunion, birthday party, church social, sports team party, or any other type of get-together.

 • Picnic tables for up to 60 people

 • $71 for a half day (7:00am-2:00pm or 2:30pm-dusk) or

 • $106 for a full day (7 am-dusk)